-The wife of Napoleon III, Empress Éugenie, who was described as stunning in appearance, was noted to have many fine pieces of jewelry, but she was also reported to be extremely superstitious.
-For instance, one literary magazine noted that she possessed “unbound faith” in an amulet she wore and that she forced the Emperor to wear “a little flannel bag filled with camphor suspended round his neck” to prevent him from “catching diseases,” such as cholera.
-There were also reports that she visited fortune tellers and that once when going incognito to a palm reader, she was told:
+Empress Eugénie, the wife of Napoleon III, was described as stunning in appearance and noted to have many fine pieces of jewelry just like Marie Antoinette.
+However, Eugénie was also reported to be extremely superstitious with one literary magazine noting that she possessed “unbound faith” in an amulet she wore.
+She also forced the Emperor to wear “a little flannel bag filled with camphor suspended round his neck” to prevent him from “catching diseases,” such as cholera.
+In addition there were reports that she visited fortune tellers, just like the Princesse de Lamballe, and that once when going incognito to a palm reader, Eugénie was told:

 “Madame, your hand is so extraordinary that one of two things must be the truth; either my skill must be at fault for once, and I see impossible events, or you must be the Empress Eugenie, for no other hand could tell of such strange vicissitudes.”

 Her superstitious nature was likely why she was seen constantly wearing a weird-looking ring that was said to have magical powers.
 The ring was worn on her fourth finger on her right hand and attracted great attention by all who saw it.
 It was described as “a grim colourless stone, coarsely set in silver, which contrast[ed] sternly with the priceless jewels by which it was accompanied.”
 As a comparison between the colorless stone and expensive jewels, one 1872 article provided a list of some of her jewelry pieces that sold in London for £80,000.
 These pieces included not only a couple of head ornaments but also the following: